itaipink/two-alleles-waves-regime-/README.md

 (7) The number of demes fully occupied by allele 2, (8) The total number of allele 2.
 The second row for each trial gives 1 or 0 depending whether allele 2 is fixed or extinct.
 ### Comments:
 Needs gsl to run (uses the random functions).
-Loads a precalculated density profile of the focal allele
+Loads a precalculated density profile of the focal allele from the output of eq.c